 Computer-Aided Machining Lathe, Mill and EDM, Certificate

-This certificate is designed to prepare the student for entry-level positions in the occupational specialty of Computer Aided Manufacturing/Machining in Lathe, Mill and EDM programming and operations.
-Concepts covered include CAM as a design, management and operational tool, principles of EDM technology, and production utilizing EDM equipment.
+This advanced certificate is designed for students who have completed the CNC Programming-Lathe and Mill Certificate and also have prior machining experience.
+The Program prepares the student for entry-level positions in the occupational specialty of Computer Aided Manufacturing/Machining in Lathe, Mill and EDM programming and operations.
+Concepts covered in the program include CAM as a design, management and operational tool, principles of EDM technology, and production utilizing EDM equipment.
 The students will learn how to maximize efficiencies and effectiveness via software and equipment integration.
-Learning will be further developed and reinforced with the opportunity for work-based experience.
-The Certificate of Competency in Computer Aided Machining (CAM) Lathe, Mill and EDM will be awarded upon successful completion of the minimum competencies as outlined below.
+Departmental approval is required to enroll in the Program.

 - Interact with hardware/software in order to create and manipulate various views as a means for appropriately displaying a model.